Dre Campbell Farm

 Nitrogen is one of the essential plant nutrients for living plants, as it feeds the microorganisms living in the soil of vegetable gardens and flower beds.

 Make sure you’re adding various nitrogen fertilizers each year.
-Fish emulsion, feather meal, and green grass clippings are natural nitrogen sources.
+Fish emulsion, feather meal, and green grass clippings are natural sources.

 4. Recycle Plant Scraps